-The Waterloo Region Psychology Consortium has been formed by a consortium of four partners including Lutherwood, the host agency, the University of Waterloo’s Campus Wellness and Centre for Mental Health Research, and the Waterloo Region District School Board.
-Please see additional information about the consortium on the Lutherwood website.
+The Waterloo Region Psychology Consortium (WRPC) has been formed by a consortium of four partners including Lutherwood, the host agency, the University of Waterloo’s Campus Wellness, Centre for Mental Health Research, and the Waterloo Region District School Board.
+For more information about the Waterloo Region Psychology Consortium (WRPC), see the Lutherwood website.

 Counselling Services - Master level internship program

 Counselling Services Clinical Training Program has been operating for over 25 years!
 We are pleased and excited at your interest and we invite you to spend some time familiarizing yourself with our clinical training program described here.

 University of Waterloo, located at the heart of Canada’s technology hub, has become a leading comprehensive university with 34,000 full- and part-time students in undergraduate and graduate programs.
 Consistently ranked Canada’s most innovative university, Waterloo is home to advanced research and teaching in science and engineering, health, environment, arts and social sciences.

 At Counselling Services, we strive to uphold virtues of inclusion and sensitivity in our work with a wonderfully diverse clientele.
 We are committed to recognizing, addressing, and responding to the diverse needs and world views of both our interns and our clients who vary according to culture, ethnicity, racial background, religion and spirituality, gender, sexual orientation, age, ability, and socioeconomic status.
 Consistent with many other buildings across campus, our offices are wheelchair accessible.

 To accommodate the varying needs of our diverse student population Counselling Services offers a variety of options to assist clients in achieving their goals.
 We offer short term one on one therapy, workshops, group therapy, seminars, walk-in therapy and a peer coaching program (MATES).